OyvindSabo/compendiums/tdt4136-introduction-to-artificial-intelligence/06-agents-that-reason-logically.md

 # 6.3 Representation, Reasoning and Logic

+### Closed-world assumption
+The **closed-world assumption** is the presumption that a statement that is true is also known to be true.
+Therefore, conversely, what is not currently known to be true, is false.

 ### Entailment
 To generate new sentences that are necessarily true, given that the old sentences are true is called entailment, and mirrors the relation of one fact following from another.